srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/AzureDataFactoryQuestionAnswer.md

 However, if you need to transfer data from a private network or on-premises server to the cloud, you must create a Self-Hosted Integration Runtime.
 This is necessary to enable secure and seamless data migration in such scenarios.

 ### Question 21: Is it possible to call one pipeline from another pipeline in Azure Data Factory (ADF)?
 If yes, how?
 **Answer :** Yes, it is possible to call one pipeline from another pipeline in Azure Data Factory (ADF).
-This can be achieved using the Execute Pipeline Activity.
+This can be achieved using the `Execute Pipeline Activity`.
 Steps to call a pipeline from another pipeline:
 - Add the Execute Pipeline Activity:
     - Open the parent pipeline in ADF Studio.